oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 ### Authorization Code Grant {#ac}

-Clients utilizing the authorization grant type MUST use PKCE [@!RFC7636] in order to (with the help of the authorization server) detect and prevent attempts to inject (replay) authorization codes into the authorization response.
-The PKCE challenges must be transaction-specific and securely bound to the user agent in which the transaction was started and the respective client.
-OpenID Connect clients MAY use the `nonce` parameter of the OpenID Connect authentication request as specified in [@!OpenID] in conjunction with the corresponding ID Token claim for the same purpose.
+Clients utilizing the authorization code grant type MUST use PKCE [@!RFC7636] or the OpenID Connect `nonce` parameter and ID Token Claim [@!OpenID] to detect and prevent attempts to inject (replay) authorization codes into the authorization response.
+The PKCE challenge or OpenID Connect `nonce` must be transaction-specific and securely bound to the client and the user agent in which the transaction was started.

 Note: although PKCE so far was recommended as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.

-Clients SHOULD use PKCE code challenge methods that do not expose the PKCE verifier in the authorization request.
-(Otherwise, the attacker A4 can trivially break the security provided by PKCE.)
+When using PKCE, clients SHOULD use PKCE code challenge methods that do not expose the PKCE verifier in the authorization request.
+Otherwise, the attacker A4 can trivially break the security provided by PKCE.
 Currently, `S256` is the only such method.

-AS MUST support PKCE [@!RFC7636].
+Authorization servers MUST support PKCE [@!RFC7636].

-AS MUST provide a way to detect their support for PKCE.
+Authorization servers MUST provide a way to detect their support for PKCE.
 To this end, they MUST either (a) publish, in their AS metadata ([@!RFC8418]), the element `code_challenge_methods_supported` containing the supported PKCE challenge methods (which can be used by the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.

 Authorization servers SHOULD furthermore consider the recommendations given in [@!RFC6819], Section 4.4.1.1, on authorization code replay